Dr. House’s Case: She Had Fever, Vomiting And Pain Every Day For Several Years And No One Knew What Was Wrong With Her

 Huls has never heard about the Schnitzler syndrome, but he recognized it by using the database of patients who had the same symptoms as the woman.
 When he entered all information, new articles related to this disorder started to appear.

-It was a turnover for the 68-year old patient and an important diagnose to make, because there is an effective therapy for this disorder.
+It was a turnover for the 68-year-old patient and an important diagnosis to make because there is an effective therapy for this disorder.

 When the insurance’s company denied paying for the new and expensive medication, doctor May talked with the manufactured that agreed to provide it.